 where "IRi_j" represents the impulse response from the transmitter on channel i to the receiver on channel j, Tx1Init() ...
 Tx5Init() represents the output of a transmitter's AMI_Init function which modified the impulse response denoted inside the parentheses.
 Note that while in this example the "impulse_matrix" of each transmitter's AMI_Init function contains at most one crosstalk impulse response, the victim receiver's "impulse_matrix" contains four crosstalk impulse responses.
-Also, using the above notation note that the first index number of each impulse response passed to the transmitter's AMI_Init function matches the transmitter's channel number, and the second index number of each impulse response passed to the receiver's AMI_Init function matches the receiver's channel number.
+Also, using the above notation note that the first index number of each impulse response passed to the transmitter's AMI_Init function matches the transmitter's channel number, and the second index number of each impulse response passed to the receiver's channel number.

-It is the EDA tool's responsibility to rearrange the content of the "impulse_matrix" between the transmitter and receiver AMI_Init calls.
+It is the EDA tool's responsibility to rearrange the content of the "impulse_matrix" between the transmitter and receiver AMI Init calls.